lombao/lxzasm/README.md

 # LXZASM

 A yet another simple Z80 assembler
+Written in C, using flex & bison ( lex&yacc )

 ## Why ?
-Why not.
-Next question
+Why not. what kind of question is this ?

-## HOW TO COMPILE
+## The build requirements are:
+- flex and bison
+- any non-prehistoric glibc will suffice

+## How to build ?
 ```
 cd src
 make